richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 > Before importing users for the external import, select a placeholder Distribution List to complete program setup, such as Company Admin.

 > [!NOTE]
-> Exclusion lists and question targeting configured in your survey will not apply to an historical import.
+> Exclusion lists and question targeting configured in your survey will not apply to a historical import.

 ## 5. Prepare data files